deogeen3-sys/Funnel-Analysis-Python/README.md

 #### then the problem may relate to the price or the product presentation or missing trust signals

-## 🔍 recommends
+## 🔍 Recommendations

-1- Competitor price analysis in the market
+1. Competitor price analysis in the market
-2- A/B testing for the “Add to Cart” button
+2. A/B testing for the “Add to Cart” button
-3- Reviewing product images and descriptions for optimization
+3. Reviewing product images and descriptions for optimization